Uniqueness theorems for combinatorial C*-algebras: Groupoids and their C*-algebras

 A groupoid is called {\em\'etale} if it is a topological groupoid (meaning it has a topology in which the inverse and product maps are continuous) such that $\go$ is Hausdorff in the relative topology and the range map is a local homeomorphism.
 An \'etale groupoid admits a basis of open bisections.
 If $U, V$ are (open) bisections, then so are $UV = \{\a\b:\a\in U, \b\in V, (\a,\b)\in \g^{(2)}\}$ and $U^{-1} : = \{\g^{-1}: \g\in U\}$.
+If $\g$ is \'etale, then $\g_x$ and $\g^x$ are discrete subspaces of $\g$.
 If $\g$ is \'etale and admits a basis of {\em compact} open bisections, it is called {\em ample}.

 Let $\g$ be a locally compact \'etale groupoid.
 Any bisection $U\subseteq \g$ is homeomorphic to an open subset of $\go$, and hence is locally compact Hausdorff.
 For $f\in C_c(U)$, $f$ is viewed as a function on $\g$ by extending it to be 0 outside of $U$; note that when $\g$ is non-Hausdorff this function might not be continuous.
 Let